flyingmachine/nanoc-blog/content/programming/brave-clojure-jobs-reboot.md

 roadmap](https://trello.com/b/KLvxGv7u/product-roadmap) if they strike your fancy.

-The takeaway here is that there are currently some paid benefits, and there are some in the works.
+The takeaway here is that there are currently some paid benefits focused on increasing your listings' reach, and there are some in the works.

-At the same time, this site rebuild has come in large part from my own spirit of generosity.
-I wanted to invest the effort to rebuild the site and switch to freemium model because I believe it will help everybody.
-It's an attempt to "grow the pie", as I assume that say at Harvard Business School.
+At the same time, I wanted to rebuild the site because I value generosity.
+Engaging with others from a spirit of generosity just feels better to me.
+I wanted to invest the effort to make improvements and switch to freemium model because I believe it will help everybody.
+It's an attempt to "grow the pie", as I assume they say at Harvard Business School.
 I may end up making less than before, who knows, but I want to try to contribute more to a community that has been so good to me.
 If you believe that this is a worthwhile endeavor and that it will help everybody in the long run, including you, then I hope you'll subscribe and help support me in making a great resource for everybody.

 ## A personal note

+I started working on this rewrite around the same time that the pandemic started.
+The sudden economic uncertainty hit me hard: I was personally ok, but so many across the US -- including some of my own friends -- had to grapple with now knowing how they would pay for basic necessities.

+I'm grateful that I had security, and that I could even help others.
+My life hasn't always been like this.
+I grew up poor.
+During my earliest years my family was on welfare.
+We were homeless for a time, and lived in government housing for years before finally moving into a very modest house.
+Later, at 18, I was on my own, working overnight at a hotel and doing the dance of juggling expenses to incur the fewest overdraft fees.

+Learning to program gave me access to opportunities that changed my life.
+Those early circumstances are now far behind me, but they've never left me, and I continue to feel motivated to do what I can to help others improve their conditions.
+My life got better because of the generosity of others; the tools I use daily are the product of labor freely given.
+I want my labor to prove useful, too.
+I believe in the power of generosity to have a lasting impact on others, to benefit them across time in ways we don't even know.
+It's why I wrote my book and insisted on keeping it freely available online: I wanted to make it easier for people to learn a skill so that they too could have better opportunities.
+This site is another expression of that desire to help people make a good living.

+I continue to receive incredible gifts.
 Two years ago Nubank invited me to give a talk at the first ever Clojure/South.
 They paid for everything, they flew me down and put me up in a nice hotel and even let me get on a stage and talk to people.
 On purpose!
-It was one of the highlights of my career, and honestly, my life: the memories of that trip -- of crashing a bar in São Paulo at like 3am with a bunch of Clojurians and cheering as one of us somehow finagled the guitar off the guy who was supposed to be singing to sing a couple tunes of their own -- are priceless, and I will cherish them for the rest of my life.
+It was one of the highlights of my career, and honestly, my
+life: the memories of that trip -- of crashing a bar in São Paulo at like 3am with a bunch of Clojurians and cheering as one of us somehow finagled the guitar off the guy who was supposed to be singing to sing a couple tunes of their own -- are memories I will always cherish.

-That happened because the Clojure community has been very good to me.
-And it's not just late night rabble-rousing; I have a steady income, I continue to enjoy the work I do, and I get to work with amazing people, and it's in part because y'all have liked the goofy book I wrote

-## TODOs

-- mention clojurebridge
-- my personal investment
-- the roadmap
+We do what we can with what we have.
+I have some programming skills, I sometimes have free time, and I hope that this little contribution to the Clojure ecosystem helps some people out.